ScotGEM LaunchpadImportant things to do before coming to the University as an entrant on the ScotGEM (MB ChB) Programme

 - Keep finger nails short and clean.
 No nail varnish, false nails or nail extensions should be worn.

-- White coats, neck ties or lanyards should not be worn.
+- Neck ties or lanyards should not be worn when in clinical areas.

-- Pens or scissors should not be carried in outside breast pockets.
+- Pens or scissors should not be carried in outside shirt pockets.

 - Store your stethoscope in a safe place such as your pocket or in your bag when moving between clinical areas or during breaks.
 Stethoscopes should not be worn around the neck.